jalwillcox/OnPremClusterComputing/README.md

 ```
 cd .snapshot

 ```

 Then, cd into the daily snapshot you want to recover data from and copy the data to an appropriate destination as you would copy any other files on-prem.

+## Working with large intermediate files

+If you're doing an analysis that uses large intermediate files, you can set up a temporary directory (for up to 3T) under `/broad/hptmp`